DCS-training/Digital-Method-of-the-Month/DMM Docs/Linear Modelling.md

 #### Model assumptions

--   Testing your ["model assumptions"] (https://bookdown.org/pingapang9/linear_models_bookdown/chap-assumptions.html; https://people.duke.edu/~rnau/testing.html), and understanding what these mean for the interpretation of your analysis.
+-   Testing your ["model assumptions"](https://bookdown.org/pingapang9/linear_models_bookdown/chap-assumptions.html; https://people.duke.edu/~rnau/testing.html), and understanding what these mean for the interpretation of your analysis.
       Linearity of relationships
 	    Independence of residuals
 	    Normality of residuals